framewiki/framewiki.net/wiki/products/framework-laptop-16/7040-series.md

         - label: Status
           value: 🟢 In Stock
 ---
-# Framework Laptop 16
+# Framework Laptop 16 (AMD 7040 Series)
 {% include sidecar.html %}
-**Framework Laptop 16** is [Framework](/framework-computer-inc)'s second product, announced March 23, 2023 at the Next Level event. [^1] Pre-orders opened July 18 of the same year. [^2] The first laptops shipped in February, 2024. [^7]
+**Framework Laptop 16 (AMD 7040 Series)** is the first, and currently only generation of [Framework’s](/framework-computer-inc) second product, [Framework Laptop 16](/products/framework-laptop-16), announced March 23, 2023 at the Next Level event.[^1] Pre-orders opened July 18 of the same year.[^2] The first laptops shipped in February, 2024.[^7]

-Framework Laptop 16 is available with AMD Ryzen 7 7840HS and Ryzen 9 7940HS CPUs.
+It is available with AMD Ryzen 7 7840HS and Ryzen 9 7940HS CPUs.
 Customers can optionally add an [AMD Radeon RX7700S GPU](/expansion-bay/radeon-rx-7700s), which connects via the [expansion bay](/expansion-bay).

-## Customization
-Framework Laptop 16's flagship features are the [expansion bay](/expansion-bay) and [input module](/input-modules) systems.
-Input modules allow users to rearrange the laptop's input deck, allowing them to add a combination of a keyboard, trackpad, number pads, macro pads, and decorative covers in various positions on the laptop's C Cover.
-The Expansion bay allows users to install functional modules, such as a graphics card or additional M.2 slots, using a custom slot at the back of the laptop.

-Framework Laptop 16 also has six [expansion card](/expansion-cards) slots.
-Like [Framework Laptop 13](/framework-laptop-13), Framework offers multiple bezel color options for visual customization.

-## DIY Edition
-{% include wip.html %}

 ## Specs
 ### CPU